weizman/temp-website/_posts/2020-02-02-client-side-future.md

 ## My relationship with client side security

 > In this section I'll lay out some context about me and the path I went through for you to better judge my perspective on client side security and the promising future I see for it.
-I encourage you to read it for the important context, but you can still decide to [skip on to my take on the client side security industry](#my-take-on-client-side-security).
+I encourage you to read it for the important context, but you can still decide to [skip to my take on client side security](#my-take-on-client-side-security).

 ### The beginning